chepark/flight-game/README.md

 # flight-game
-Team project built with Python
+# Team project built with Python
+# changes in main